 This means facing your feelings, owning your story, and letting your emotions out in a healthy way.
 It doesn’t have to be in a public way if that’s not your thing.
 For me, speaking up and speaking out was freeing.
 But for some of you, keeping things more private is what feels most comfortable.
 You do you.

 Writing, focusing on positive moments each day, and getting my motherhood journey tattoo all have helped me greatly in my healing process.
 Some other ideas: speak to a therapist, a counselor at church, someone you trust to listen without judgement.
 Write.
-Record videos of yourself talking things out.
+Record videos or sound clips of yourself talking things out.
 Draw.
 Paint.
 Go for a run.
 Find a loss group support meeting.
 Be there for another as he/she goes through his/her journey.

 One of my favorite shares during the discussion was when a friend of mine shared that when she was coping with her anxiety during her pregnancies after a loss, she would tell herself or write down on a post it note somewhere, “Today, I am pregnant,” anytime she felt like giving in to the thief of joy that is anxiety.
 She said sometimes she’d say it a hundred times a day, others only a few, and by the time she was in labor, she finally was able to say to her husband, “I think we get to keep this one.” ❤

 Do what feels cathartic in a healthy way.
 It’s tempting to be destructive: to drink, to numb the pain, but numbing isn’t dealing; it’s hiding.
 Facing your feelings is hard, but it’s necessary for healing.
 Feel it.
 Own it.
-And walk on.
+And walk forward.